 \section{Benchmark Overview}

 We build a compositional generator that produces grammatical natural-language sentences paired with formulas in the two-variable fragment of first-order logic (FO$^2$, without identity).
 We choose FO$^2$ since this logic retains decidability and supports finite satisfiability while being expressive enough to capture nontrivial reasoning~\citep{scott1962decision,mortimer1975}.
-Every formula is realized twice: (i) controlled English and (ii) a Carroll-style nonsense lexicon~\citep{carroll1871lookingglass}.
+Every formula is realized twice: (i) in controlled English and (ii) in a Carroll-style nonsense lexicon~\citep{carroll1871lookingglass}.
 The latter provides a structurally identical surface form that removes real-world associations and isolates pure logical competence.
-For example, both the following language examples, i.e., ``A human chased a donkey that chased it'' and ``A borogove snicker-snacked a tove that snicker-snacked it'' map to the formula:
+For example, the sentences ``A human chased a donkey that chased it'' and ``A borogove snicker-snacked a tove that snicker-snacked it'' both map to the formula:

-By varying quantifier structure, predicate choice, name assignments, connectives, and recursive clausal patterns, the generator can produce indefinitely many grammatical sentences in both English and Carrollian.
+By varying quantifier structure, predicate choice, name assignments, connectives, and recursive clausal patterns, the generator can produce a wide range of sentences in both English and Carrollian.

 Because every sentence is paired with an FO$^2$ formula, we leverage SMT solvers~\citep{DavisPutnam1960}\textemdash{}in particular the state-of-the-art theorem prover Z3~\citep{10.1007/978-3-540-78800-3_24}\textemdash{}to compute core semantic properties: (i) whether two formulas are equivalent, (ii) whether a set of formulas is jointly satisfiable, (iii) whether one formula follows from others, and (iv) whether a proposed finite model satisfies (or falsifies) a given argument.
-These capabilities enable large-scale, correctness-guaranteed construction and verification of all deductive tasks in the benchmark.
-In this way, Z3 is essential in generating arguments.
-To construct arguments, we sample sets of 3--5 jointly satisfiable premises and use Z3 to search for semantically relevant, non-trivial conclusions that follow from them (valid).
-For each valid conclusion, we additionally generate 5 structurally similar distractor conclusions\textemdash{}by matching sentence type and symbol set\textemdash{}that do not follow (invalid).
-Appendix~\ref{app:pipeline} provides further details about the dataset and task construction pipeline, including sentence generation, argument filtering, and task instantiation.
+This enables large-scale, correctness-guaranteed construction and verification of all deductive instances in the benchmark.

+To construct arguments, we sample sets of 3--5 jointly satisfiable premises and use Z3 to search for semantically relevant, non-trivial conclusions that logically follow (valid).
+For each valid conclusion, we additionally generate 5 structurally similar distractor conclusions that do not follow (invalid).
+Appendix~\ref{app:pipeline} provides further details about the dataset and problem construction pipeline.